 A roof with a steep angle

 In preparing a custom solar design for your home, we will take into consideration these additional obstructions and how it may impact your solar production potential.
 Where a rooftop system may not provide the most efficient production, a ground-mount system may be possible.
-In our over 4,000 solar installations throughout North Shore, Metro West, the Greater Boston Area, the South Shore, Central Mass, and Western Mass, we have found that some homes or businesses can still reap the benefits of solar by ground mounting their solar panels on unused land or property.
+In our over 4,000 solar installations throughout North Shore, Metro West, the Greater Boston Area, the South Shore, and Central Mass, we have found that some homes or businesses can still reap the benefits of solar by ground mounting their solar panels on unused land or property.

 Have Questions About Solar Energy Production?

 We want to make sure all of your questions are answered before you pull the trigger on solar installation.
 As the number one Massachusetts based solar installer, we know what it takes to design a system of solar panels that will maximize your solar energy production for decades to come, and we can help reduce your installation costs through all of the available rebates and incentives!